Today's Articles

 David Driskell

 *David C. Driskell was born on this date in 1931.
-He was a Black artist, scholar, professor, and curator recognized for his work in establishing African American Art as a distinct field of study.
+He was a Black artist, scholar, professor, and curator recognized for establishing African American Art as a distinct field of study.

 David Clyde Driskell was born in Eatonton, Georgia, the son of George Washington Driskell, a Baptist minister, and Mary Cloud Driskell, a homemaker.
 William Driskell's grandfather was born into slavery in 1862 and taught himself Methodist doctrine, becoming a minister.
 When David Driskell was five years old, he moved with his family to Appalachia in western North Carolina, where he attended segregated elementary and high schools.
 Art was already embedded in his family life before he went to college.
 His father created paintings and drawings on religious themes, his mother made quilts and baskets, and his grandfather was a sculptor.